Taxel/PlexTraktSync/README.md

 # Plex-Trakt-Sync
 This project adds a two-way-sync between trakt.tv and Plex Media Server.
 It requires a trakt.tv account but no Plex premium and Trakt VIP subscriptions, unlike the Plex app provided by Trakt.

-This is currently under construction, so use at own risk, there may be bugs and the documentation and comments are lacking at best.
+I am not actively maintaining this, so use at own risk, there may be bugs and the documentation and comments are lacking at best.

 ## Features